Damian Kądzior

-Damian Kądzior (born 16 June 1992) is a Polish professional footballer who plays as a winger for Polish club Piast Gliwice.
+Damian Kądzior (born 16 June 1992) is a Polish professional footballer who plays as a winger for I liga club GKS Tychy.

 Club career

 Kądzior was born in Białystok, Poland, where he joined the Jagiellonia Białystok youth academy.

 Jagiellonia Białystok

-Kądzior started playing for the Jagiellonia senior team in 2012, and made 3 appearances before being loaned out.
+Kądzior started playing for the Jagiellonia senior team in 2012, and made three appearances before being loaned out.

 Loan to Motor Lublin

 Kądzior joined Motor Lublin on loan on a two-year loan.
-During his time at Lublin, he scored 8 goals in total for the club.
+During his time at Lublin, he scored eight goals in total for the club.

 Loan to Dolcan Ząbki

-In January 2015, Kądzior joined Dolcan Ząbki, where he made a total of 33 appearances, scoring 8 goals.
+In January 2015, Kądzior joined Dolcan Ząbki on a temporary basis, where he made a total of 33 appearances, scoring eight goals.

-Loan Wigry Suwałki
+Loan to Wigry Suwałki

-On 29 February 2016, Kądzior joined Wigry Suwałki on loan until the end of the season.
-He scored 4 goals in 14 appearances for the club.
+On 29 February 2016, Kądzior moved on loan to Wigry Suwałki until the end of the season.
+He scored four goals in 14 appearances for the club.

 Wigry Suwałki

-On 1 July, he joined the club on a free transfer.
+On 1 July 2016, he joined the club on a free transfer.
 During his time at the club, he scored a total of 20 goals in 53 appearances.